 - Marketers feel very positive about the return on investment offered by video than ever, as it continues to strongly influence traffic, leads, sales, and audience understanding.

 Programmatic continues to see momentous growth.
 According to eMarketer, the US digital ad market will surpass $300 billion by 2025, making up more than 75% of all media spending.
 Despite uncertainty over the future of third-party identifiers, programmatic will continue to gain ground as advertisers, ad tech platforms, and publishers work toward a new normal.

 Retail Media Networks

 Retail Media Networks are one of the most important trends we have seen in the past year.
 Retailers provide access to their audiences, allowing brands to advertise on their platform.
 Huge retail media networks include giants such as Walmart, Amazon and CVS.
 While consumers are shopping on the retailer’s site and are in a “ready to spend” mode, a brand’s ad appears as the consumer is browsing, and a purchase is just a few clicks away.
 According to Insider Intelligence, in 2022, US digital retail media ad spending will reach $40.81 billion—more than triple its pre-pandemic total.

 Homeowner Marketing Solutions

 Homeowners are an incredibly lucrative audience for brands to target on numerous channels for a successful marketing strategy.
-Learn how our homeowner insights and marketing solutions can help your brand boost the success of your customer acquisition and retention programs.
+Learn how to reach proprietary homeowner and mover audiences, powered by the Porch Group Media Network to help you boost the success of your customer acquisition and retention programs.

 Interested in more great resources?
 Check out our Email Marketing Best Practices Guidebook, full of tips and best practices to help you get through to the inbox and in front of consumers waiting to hear from you.